 A curious property of the checkerboard pattern in E3SM-MMF is that it seems to be spatially "locked", allowing it to be clearly seen in multi-year averages.
 This suggests that the localized statistics of the model state are not translationally invariant, such that certain columns exhibit fundamentally different behavior from their immediate neighbors.
-Such a discontinuity in statistics should be especially alarming in regions with roughly homogeneous large-scale dynamics and surface boundary conditions,

-- 240 such as the sub-tropical regions of the central Pacific.
+Such a discontinuity in statistics should be especially alarming in regions with roughly homogeneous large-scale dynamics and surface boundary conditions, such as the sub-tropical regions of the central Pacific.
 To illustrate this more clearly, Figure 10 shows the fractional occurrence of each unique phase of the pure checkerboard pattern for E3SM-MMF and E3SMv2.
 A similar plot that combines both checkerboard phases (not shown) reveals subtropical regions of elevated occurrence with a smooth spatial texture.
 However, when the phases are plotted separately for E3SM-MMF we see that the pattern of occurrence itself reveals a checkerboard pattern (Fig. 10a,c).
-Furthermore, comparing the inset maps of Figure 10 reveals that the checkerboard patterns of the pure - 245 checkerboard phase occurrence are out of phase with each other.
-This shows that the model solution is indeed not translationally invariant in the regions where checkerboard is detected.
+Furthermore, comparing the inset maps of Figure 10 reveals that the checkerboard patterns of the pure checkerboard phase with each other.
+This shows that the model solution is indeed not translationally